 - Edamame: A big bowl of steamy, salty edamame might be my favorite pairing!

-- Fresh fruit: Fresh oranges, pineapple and cherries can double as a side dish and/or a dessert!
+- Fresh fruit: Macerate fresh oranges, pineapple and cherries for a delicious dish that doubles as a side and a dessert!

 - Spring Rolls: Crispy egg rolls are a delicious way to add a bit of crunch!

 - Summer Rolls: If you are looking for a healthier version of egg rolls, try Summer Rolls!